nus-cs2103-AY1920S2/duke/docs/README.md

 #### Usages:
 #### `sort [task_type] [sorting_type]`

-Sorts the specified list by the sorting type.
+Sorts the specified list by the sorting type in ascending order.

 Example of usage: